 - 1. Install a temporary secure covering to withstand the combined maximum weight of the worker, equipment and material expected to be placed on the cover at any one time. - 2.
 The use of O.S.B. sheathing as the cover without the use of dimensioned lumber for support is not allowed. - 3.
 Install a temporary railing around the opening. - 4.
-If the temporary guard rail or covering is removed an alternative must be provided immediately. - 5.
-Temporary coverings include a warning sign that identifies the hazard. - 6.
+If the temporary guard rail or covering is removed an alternative must be provided immediately - 5.
 Do not lean over an opening to perform a task.

-Hand Tools
+SAFE WORK PRACTICES Hand Tools

-- 1. Hand tools be carried in tool pouches or tool bags.
-Tools such as knives, chisels or screwdrivers not be carried in pockets as a fall onto these tools may cause a serious puncture wound. - 2.
-Cutting tools always be kept sharp.
-Care must be taken to work cutting tools away from the body not towards it.
-Hands be kept behind the tools not in front of them. - 3.
-Knives have retractable blades whenever possible.
-Large, fixed blade knives used for cutting insulation be equipped with a wrist strap to reduce the chances of it being dropped.
-Workers wear Kevlar gloves when using any cutting tools. - 4.
-Prior to use, hand tools be inspected for damage and if damaged be removed from service or repaired. - 5.
-Handles on hand tools be kept in good repair.
-Loose handles can create a hazard if the striking or cutting attachment comes free; a hazard could also be created from the damaged handle. - 6.
-Ends of metal striking tools such as chisels that are mushroomed be dressed to prevent fragments from flying off when struck and causing injury.
-Eye protection always be worn. - 7.
-Wrenches not be used with "snipes" or metal tubing over the end to increase leverage.
-Hammer wrenches, pneumatic impacts or nut splitter should be used if unable to free stuck nuts.
-If required, hammer wrench holders should be used. - 8.
-Wear gloves when using hand tools.
+- 1. Hand tools need to be carried in tool pouches or tool bags.
+Tools such as knives, chisels or screwdrivers should not be carried in pockets as a fall onto these tools may cause a serious puncture or wound. - 2.
+Cutting tools should always be kept sharp.
+Care must be taken to work cutting tools away from the body, not towards it.
+Hands shall be kept behind the tools not in front of them. - 3.
+Knives should have retractable blades whenever possible.
+Large, fixed blade knives used for cutting insulation shall be equipped with a wrist strap to reduce the chances of it being dropped. - 4.
+Prior to use, hand tools should be inspected for damage.
+If damaged the tool should be removed from service and repaired. - 5.
+Ends of metal striking tools such as chisels that are mushroomed shall be dressed to prevent fragments from flying off when struck and causing injury. - 6.
+Wrenches are not to be used with "snipes" or metal tubing over the end to increase leverage.
+Hammer wrenches, pneumatic impacts or nut splitters should be used if unable to free stuck nuts. - 7.
+Gloves & eye protection should be worn when using any hand tools.